 Future Cadillac cars:

-- Future Cadillac CT3 (second generation; successor to first generation CT3, itself a successor to Cadillac ATS)
+- Future Cadillac CT3 or CT4 (second generation of the successor to the first generation CT3/CT4, itself a successor to Cadillac ATS)

-- Future Cadillac CT5 (second generation; successor to first generation CT5, itself a successor to Cadillac CTS)
+- Future Cadillac CT5 (second generation of the successor to the first generation CT5, itself a successor to Cadillac ATS/CTS)

-- Future Cadillac CT6 (second generation; successor to first generation CT6 possibly named Cadillac CT7)
+- Future Cadillac CT6 (second or third generation of the successor to the first generation CT6)

 GM VSS-R will succeed longitudinal-engined, rear-drive and rear-drive-based all-wheel-drive car platforms, including:

 - GM Alpha 2 platform, which will underpin:

 - GM Omega platform, which underpins: